DecentralizedTrainingSeries/dts-token/README.md

 Purpose of the token
 --------

-This token is used for community building around the series of DTS Workshops co-organised by the University of Nicosia (Cyprus), Blockchain Initiative and the Centre for Research & Technology, Hellas (CERTH).
+This token is used for community building around the series of DTS Workshops co-organised by the University of Nicosia (Cyprus), Blockchain Initiative and the Informatics and Telematics Institute, Centre for Research & Technology, Hellas (ITI/CERTH).

 Thus, the token will be used within the community:

 	- for Voting Rights;
 	- for Various Promotional offers;
+	- for community building;
 	- as a medium of further experimentation from the community.

 --------
 Details for the Smart Contract
 --------